connexta/ion-store/deployments/local-external-minio/README.md

 * Java 11
 * Docker daemon
 * Linux/Mac
-* Minio at http://localhost:9000 with a "ingest-quarantine" bucket and login information defined in `secrets/minio_access.notsec` and `secrets/minio_secret.notsec`.
+* Minio at http://localhost:9000 with a "ingest-quarantine" bucket, "irm" bucket, and login information defined in `secrets/minio_access.notsec` and `secrets/minio_secret.notsec`.

 ## How to Run